Sharp Page transitions in generic Hamiltonian dynamics: Entanglement dynamics

 To better understand the dynamics of $S_\infty$, we examine how the largest few eigenvalues of the reduced density matrix $\rho_A$ evolve.
-Equivalently, if one thinks of $\rho_A = \exp(-H_A)$, where $H_A$ is the ``entanglement Hamiltonian,'' we are considering the low-energy part of the entanglement spectrum.
+Equivalently, if one thinks of $\rho_A = \exp(-H_A)$, where $H_A$ is the entanglement Hamiltonian, we are considering the low-energy part of the entanglement spectrum.
 The bumps in $S_\infty$ correspond to avoided level crossings in the spectrum of $\rho_A$~(Figs.~\ref{fig:fig1}e,f).
-A series of such level crossings occurs as time passes; empirically, the Page transition coincides with the \emph{last} level crossing involving the top eigenvalue of $\rho_A$.
+A series of such level crossings occurs as time passes; empirically, the Page transition coincides with the second-to-last and last of such level crossings involving the top eigenvalue of $\rho_A$ in the full-system and Lindbladian dynamics, respectively.
 These avoided level crossings correspond to discrete jumps in the nature of the top \emph{eigenvector} of $\rho_A$~(Figs.~\ref{fig:fig1}g,h) and are qualitatively similar to Landau-Zener transitions.
-To show that the crossing eigenvectors are supported on distinct configurations in the computational basis, we plot each eigenvector as a probability distribution over all possible states in the computational basis, and find the overlaps of these distributions according to the Bhattacharyya distance~\cite{fukunaga2013introduction}:
+To show that the crossing eigenvectors are supported on distinct configurations in the computational basis, we plot each eigenvector as a probability distribution over all possible states in the computational basis and find the overlaps of these distributions according to the Bhattacharyya distance~\cite{fukunaga2013introduction}: